dgraph-io/workshop/1-getting-started/README.md

 - Indexes help you speed up queries on  specified fields.
 - For example, if your application needs to search a user by their `name`, creating an index on the `name` field would be a good idea.
-The same applies to other fields in your application data graph and edges too.
+The same applies to other fields in your application data graph and edges.
 - The index for a field has to be mentioned in its schema in the following format.
 `@index(<index-type>)`
 - Let's add an index to each of the 3 fields in our schema.